microsoftgraph/microsoft-graph-docs-contrib/concepts/cli/installation.md

 ## Next steps

-Learn how to perform basic tasks with the Microsoft Graph CLI in [Get started with the Microsoft Graph command-line interface (CLI)](get-started.md).
+To learn how to perform basic tasks with the Microsoft Graph CLI, see [Get started with the Microsoft Graph command-line interface (CLI)](get-started.md).